buutrg/PRSmix/README.md

 - read_pred_testing: TRUE if PRSs were assessed in the testing set was already run and can be read from file (DEFAULT = FALSE)
 ```

+The output of the combination framework contains several files:
+- The case counts (for binary trait),
+- The dataframe of training and testing sample split from the main dataframe,
+- The prediction accuracy for each PRS in the training and testing set,
+- The prediction accuracy assessed in the testing set of the best PRS selected from the training set,
+- The AUC (for binary trait) of the NULL model of only covariates, the best PGS, PRSmix and PRSmix+ (adjusted for covariates),
+- Odds Ratio of the best PGS, PRSmix and PRSmix+ (for binary trait) (adjusted for covariates),
+- The mixing weights of the scores used in combination,
+- The adjusted SNP effects to estimate PRSmix and PRSmix+ (if is_extract_adjSNPeff=TRUE)

 For example,

 The *pheno_file* would be formatted as: